 Good Credit

-Credit scores play a crucial role in lending decisions.
+Credit scores play a major role in lending decisions.
 They serve as a measure of your financial reliability.
 Most lenders require a minimum credit score (typically around 620), but the specific requirement can vary.

 The higher your credit score, the better the terms and interest rate you can secure.
 If your score is low, consider ways to improve it, such as paying off outstanding debt or correcting any errors on your credit report.